John Hands (author): Housing Co-operatives

-(London: SCD 1st edition 1975, Current edition )

 Perestroika Christi

 A thriller about the secret battle between the Kremlin and the Vatican for the soul of humankind, international best seller.

 Norman Stone selected it as a Guardian Book of the Year, saying “I could not put it down.
 It is set in the crisscross world of the KGB and the Vatican, with scenes (extraordinarily prescient, it turns out) of Ukrainian nationalism: an elaborately crafted plot leads to a surprise outcome.”
 George Bull in The Sunday Times called it a “fast moving first novel [that] explores the penultimate battle, fought with dastardly and Machiavellian brio...read this clever and vivid book.”, while Harriet Waugh in the Sunday Telegraph described it as “Genuinely scary, exciting, well plotted and nicely written.”